 Where there’s a will, there’s a way to protect your family

 Temporary guardianship is also something to consider when you have minor children, as your permanent guardians are likely to be in another country.
-In normal circumstances it can take someone a few days to get here to start picking up the pieces, but that is further complicated by travel issues during the current Covid19 pandemic with restrictions and quarantine periods.

 DIY wills are a bad idea and a false economy.
 Protecting your family is too important not to do it properly and I have an arrangement with a legal practice that is very cost effective.
 The intention is to keep the fees down as much as possible and the process as simple as it can be.
 In the vast majority of cases everything can be done online, without any physical meetings but you still get my advice as to what is best in your particular situation.

-I am not a lawyer but I am very conversant with these requirements and UAE law, and even give presentations to commercial legal practices about Sharia law and wills.
+I am not a lawyer but I am conversant with these requirements and UAE law, and even give presentations to commercial legal practices about Sharia law and wills.

 UPDATE January 2023 A change in the law takes place on 1st February 2023 when Federal Decree – Law No. (41) of 2022 On Civil Personal Status comes into effect.

 This states that where there is no will, Sharia law will be applied to ensure that a spouse and children are beneficiaries.
-A home country will can be considered bit if there is no will at all, the UAE inheritance provisions will apply.
+A home country will can be considered but if there is no will at all, the UAE inheritance provisions will apply.

 This demonstrates the importance of having a will in place, even if a home country one.
-No will can mean no say inhow your assets are distributed.
+No will can mean no say in how your assets are distributed.

 Where should we keep the money outside of the UAE?